voschezang/coding-handbook/collaboration/teams.md

 ## Overview

 A team is a group of individuals that works together with a specific purpose.
 The functioning of a team depends on its structure, its members and the environment.
 Diversity is given by individual personality differences and chosen roles.

 Decision making may happen by agreement, consensus or hierarcy.
+It can be reactive or pro-active.

 Typical roles are: